 Hold That Woman (June 28, 1940)

-Released on June 28, 1940: A skip-tracer tries to take back a radio that a lady didn't finish paying for, but crooks have hidden stolen diamonds inside the radio, and the chase is on in this romantic comedy crime adventure.
+Released on June 28, 1940: (running time 64 minutes) A skip-tracer tries to take back a radio that a lady didn't finish paying for, but crooks have hidden stolen diamonds inside the radio, and the chase is on in this romantic comedy crime adventure.

 Directed by Sigmund Neufeld

 Written by George Bricker, William A. Pierce and Raymond L. Schrock